shaloo/docs.arcana/includes/text-snippets/use-plug-play-auth.md

 The `connect()` function will bring up the plug-and-play pop-up modal in the app context and display the available options for user onboarding.
 Only those options are displayed that were earlier configured by the developer using the {{config.extra.arcana.dashboard_name}}.

-The figure below shows the plug-and-play login UI screen for a test app.
-All the authentication providers configured by the developer are available as the onboarding options.
-The passwordless login option is enabled by default.
+The figure below shows the built-in, plug-and-play login UI screen for a test app.
+All the authentication providers configured by the developer are displayed as the onboarding options in this login UI.
+The passwordless login option is automatically enabled and requires no dashboard set up.

 ![Plug-and-Play Login UI](/img/an_plug_n_play_auth.png){.an-screenshots-noeffects width="30%"}